manish132001/Score-Keeper/README.md

 # Score-Keeper
-It is made using HTML, CSS and JavaScript.
+It is made using HTML, bulma framework and JavaScript.